dji-sdk/FlightRecordParsingLib/README.md

 * FR-V1.0.0/third-party/source: Source files storage location of the dependent third-party platform libraries.
 The specific compilation method needs to be solved by yourself.
 * FR-V1.0.0/third-party/header: Header files storage location of the dependent third-party platform libraries
 * FR-V1.0.0/third-party/cmake: For CMake to compile custom functions
-* FR-V1.0.0/third-party/build: Used to store compiled products of third-party libraries, and it can only run on certain platforms
+* FR-V1.0.0/third-party/build: Storage location of compiled products of third-party libraries, and it can only run on certain platforms
 * FR-V1.0.0/dji-flightrecord-engine/build: Compilation products for each platform used to house the dji-flightrecordengine library
 * FR-V1.0.0/dji-flightrecord-engine/source: Source code for the dji-flightrecordengine library
 * FR-V1.0.0/dji-flightrecord-kit/build: Compilation products for each platform used to house the dji-flightrecord-kit library